-Mountaineer Plant has 19 groundwater monitoring wells, 13 of which have been polluted above federal advisory levels based on samples collected between September 26, 2016 and October 31, 2017.
-Groundwater at this site contains unsafe levels of lithium, sulfate, molybdenum, boron, arsenic, cobalt, lead and radium.Site description
+Mountaineer Plant has 19 groundwater monitoring wells, 13 of which have been polluted above federal advisory levels based on samples collected between September 26, 2016 and September 11, 2019.
+Groundwater at this site contains unsafe levels of sulfate, lithium, boron, molybdenum, arsenic, cobalt, lead, fluoride and radium.Site description

 American Electric Power’s Mountaineer Plant is a 1,300 MW power station located along the Ohio River in New Haven, West Virginia.
 The plant started operating in 1980 and has two units regulated under the CCR rule: the Bottom Ash Pond and the Landfill.
 Both storage sites are in active use.
 Mountaineer Plant has switched to dry fly ash handling.
 Fly ash now is stored in a lined landfill.
 The Bottom Ash Pond, with the area of approximately 10 acres, is located south of the plant.
 There are six main ponds within the Bottom Ash Complex: East Bottom Ash Pond, West Bottom Ash Pond, East Wastewater Pond, West Wastewater Pond, Reclaim Pond and Clearwater Pond.
 The Landfill site is located about 2 miles east of the Mitchell Plant.
 You can find the industry-reported data here.
 For more information on the Mountaineer Plant, see EIP’s 2019 National Coal Ash Report.